 Today, Mamie is based in Dallas, Texas and expands her mission of hope to all ages.
 After all, we all harbor the need to find the inner strength to believe, whether we are little children finding our way, teens stuck in a rut, or adults who have lost that magical “I Can” attitude.

 Mamie brings a spirit of lasting renewal as well as humor and inspiration to groups of all ages and sizes.
 Participants leave rejuvenated, and Mamie’s ageless messages provide ongoing confirmation that: “Yes You Can!”
 Mamie McCullough is a speaker who can touch the hearts of any group and provide hope and inspiration, but she has a real knack for reaching out to women.
 She understands the hopes, dreams, and fears that come with being female.
-As a seventeen-year breast cancer survivor, she is an inspiring breast cancer event speaker.
+As a nineteen-year breast cancer survivor, she is an inspiring breast cancer event speaker.

 If you’re looking to recharge members of your organization or need a personal jumpstart, Mamie offers fresh, passionate, and humor-laced messages that provide hope and spark a new way of looking at life.
 Failure isn’t an option and all dreams are possible.
 Mamie McCullough provides those she touches with the wisdom and tools to “bee” their very best.